 The Guna Yala dialogue in 2012 was a key event in an on-going dialogue process beginning with the Jokkmokk meeting in 2011 on connecting indigenous, local, and scientific knowledge systems for enhanced ecosystem governance.
 It brought together participants representing indigenous peoples and local communities, scientists, policymakers as well as governments.
 The overarching goal was to facilitate better exchange and cross-fertilization among diverse knowledge systems in an equal, legitimate and transparent way, for the benefit of sustainable management of biodiversity and ecosystems

-The International Dialogue Workshop “Knowledge for the 21st Century; Indigenous Knowledge, Traditional Knowledge, Science and Connecting Diverse Knoweldge Systems” – or the Guna Yala Dialogue – was held in April 2012 in the Usdub Community of the indigenous territory of Comarca Guna Yala, Panama.
-This was just before the second session of the plenary meeting on the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) in Panama City.
+The International Dialogue Workshop “Knowledge for the 21st Century; Indigenous Knowledge, Traditional Knowledge, Science and Connecting Diverse Knoweldge Systems” – or the Guna Yala Dialogue – was held in April 2012 in the Usdub Community of the indigenous territory of Comarca Guna Yala, Panama, with FPCI as the local host.
+This was just before the plenary meeting that established the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) in Panama City.
 The dialogue was organised by SwedBio in collaboration with the National Programme on local and Traditional Knowledge (NAPTEK) and the International Indigenous Forum on Biodiversity (IIFB).

 The dialogue workshop responded to a demand expressed in several global science-policy initiatives such as the Convention on Biological Diversity (CBD) and the developing Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES).
 In addition, the dialogue and its outcomes were expected to benefit also other initiatives, such as cultural revitalization projects, as carried out by researchers, communities, NGOs, or any other actors.